I decided to write this blog post when I read a letter from one of Runners World’s readers.

 - Greater excursion of the hip and knee joints ( wider range of motion than on treadmill ).

-- There are more variations in the terrains (Tarmac, gravel, etc. ) that result in better adaptability of the joints to different situations, with an improvement in the flexibility of muscles, tendons, ligaments and related joint.
+- There are more variations in the terrains (Tarmac, gravel, etc. ) that result in better adaptability of the joints to different situations, with an improvement in the flexibility of muscles, tendons, ligaments, and related joints.

 - Greater energy expenditure.